Ninja Chef Blender Blender Review

 • Extremely loud.

 The Ninja Chef is a superb ice crusher.
-Using pulse mode, it has no trouble crushing ice cubes into snow-like ice.
+Using pulse mode, it has no problem crushing ice cubes into snow-like ice.
 It's decently sturdy but not as well-built as other blenders from this manufacturer.

 Pros